wsapiens/spark-property-manager/README.md

 # \q
 ```

-if sequelize db migration doesn't work, then load up from schema.sql which will create base company and initial login user
+If Sequelize DB migration fails, load from schema.sql to create the base company and initial login user.

 ```bash
 spark-property-manager$ psql -U username -d Database -a -f schema.sql